dicama/dicama/README.md

 Our guidelines should assure seamless and qualitative integration for your future contributions to the MONK ecosystem.

 ### The MONK App Ecosystem
 Our modular framework aims to provide modularity and openness for developments, while at the same time ensuring data sovereignty for users.
-Contributions thereby may include but are not limited to the integration of 3rd-party modules to the MONK Modulestore (via PRs), developments for our MONK-App and involved packages (via PRs), bug fixing, beeing an excellent community member and help filing issues either for MONK-App/MONK-Modules or providing valuable feedback in any sense.
-The following figure highlights our core-workflow to integrate your contribution within the MONK-Modulestore.
+Contributions thereby may include but are not limited to the integration of 3rd-party modules to the <a href="https://github.com/dicama/monk-modules">MONK Modulestore</a> (via PRs), developments for our <a href="https://github.com/dicama/monk-app">MONK-App</a> and involved packages (via PRs), bug fixing, beeing an excellent community member and help filing issues either for <a href="https://github.com/dicama/monk-app/issues">MONK-App</a>/<a href="https://github.com/dicama/monk-modules/issues">MONK-Modules</a> or providing valuable feedback in any sense.

 <img src="https://github.com/dicama/dicama/blob/dicama-imgs-1/DiCaMa_Sys_Architecture1.SVG" width="1000">